Overview

 and when empty, WordPress sets the value to -1

 .
-Since version 1.5.3, the plugin can detect changes for featured image and let you define conditions with it.
+The plugin can detect changes for featured image and let you define conditions with it.

 Examples: